 Changes have been made in order to grant freedoms that should already have been protected, but even these reinforcements did not eliminate race discrimination, remove gender prejudice or ensure economic equality.
 Despite a declaration, a constitution, twenty-seven amendments and countless laws, tolerance, parity and indeed union are still not guaranteed.

-for all" continues.
-This was a fight that
+all" continues.
+This was a fight that began on

-Liberty's Daughters follows 25 year-olds, black Martha and white Josephine, and first generation African-American Mother Mary, as they navigate life in Upstate New York and British Canada in the first decades of the 19th century.
+Liberty's Daughters follows 25 year-old sisters, black Martha and white Josephine, and first generation African-American Mother Mary, as they navigate life in Upstate New York and British Canada in the first decades of the 19th century.

 We expose the impact of the founding documents on the daily lives of people struggling through the early years of the American Republic.
 And these people – whatever their backgrounds – turn out to be remarkably similar to us: they laugh, they cry, they love, they hate; they're noble, bigoted, brave and unjust.
 Just like us.